nborbas/nborbas/README.md

 ## Hi There 👋

-My name is Norbert and I'm a **Tableau & SQL Certified Data & Business Intelligence Analyst** with 4 years of experience in **Dashboard Development**, **Data Visualization** and **Data Preparation**.
-Passionate about the analytics discipline and data consultancy to customers to leverage data for management decision-making.
+My name is Norbert and I'm a **Data & Business Intelligence Analyst** with 5+ years of experience, **certified in key analytics tools: Tableau, KNIME and SQL**.
+Strong focus on data-driven decision-making and interactive BI solutions powered by various innovative software.

-Created my GitHub profile to share here some projects in **SQL and 🔜Python**.

-## **Tableau Public portfolio 📊**

-Check out my Tableau visualization portfolio on the below link, including **4x #VizOfTheDay** awarded projects.
-[Click here](https://public.tableau.com/app/profile/norbert.borb.s) to navigate to Tableau Public.
+Skilled in data analysis, data visualization, data modeling, BI automation initiatives, and collaboration across cross-functional projects.
+Passionate about driving and fostering a data culture and promoting data literacy through consultancy and trainings.

+On my GitHub profile you will mostly find:
+ - Some example **SQL** projects
+ - Link to my **Tableau Public Portfolio** which showcases various data visualizations made with Tableau software
+ - Link to my **KNIME Community Hub Profile** where several workflows are hosted that were made with KNIME Analytics Platform

 ## SQL Projects :computer:
 - [SQL Knowledge Base](https://github.com/nborbas/sql_knowledge_base) - Query Examples & Notes (DataCamp: _Data Analyst in SQL_ course)